jeromezero/panic/drafts/09/09-panic.md

 the wood chafes Kevin and punctures his soft skin as the men lift him into place, stretching him out on his back.

-Kevin can't bring himself to move.
-It isn't the men holding him down.
-He just can't convince his body to carry out his will.
+Kevin watches from above.

+"There is no God," a voice whispers into his ear.
+"There is no Heaven.
+No Hell.
+No punishment.
+No reward."

-"See the fear in his eyes?
-This is good.
-He will give strong magic for you.
+"Look to the fear in his eyes," Oscuro says.
+"This is good.
+This rich American boy, he is good.
+He will give *strong* magic for you.
+Better than some cholo naco.
 You will be unstoppable."